grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 # Processing Logs

-This tutorial assumes you have familiarity with setting up and connecting components.
+This tutorial assumes you are familiar with setting up and connecting components.
 It covers using `loki.source.api` to receive logs over HTTP, processing and filtering them, and sending them to Loki.

 ## Receive logs over HTTP and Process